Wanuri Kahiu: Africanfuturism

-Kahiu engages with Africanfuturism, both in her artistic creation and as inspiration.
-Drawing on the depth, power, and histories of African mythologies, spiritualities, and naturalisms, Kahiu has made the argument that African peoples and cultures have been engaging in afrofuturistic thought for centuries, if not longer.
+Kahiū engages with Africanfuturism, both in her artistic creation and as inspiration.
+Drawing on the depth, power, and histories of African mythologies, spiritualities, and naturalisms, Kahiū has made the argument that African peoples and cultures have been engaging in afrofuturistic thought for centuries, if not longer.
 Primarily, she locates Africa as relatively close to the spirit world, allowing for a blending of spirituality and reality both in story and in lived reality.
 She positions Africa as an inherently futuristic space, one that disrupts and does away with Western binaries surrounding technology, nature, and linear time.
 Africa's futurity is one far older, deeper, and richer than anything that the West has come up with.
-Contemporarily, Kahiu has identified Africanfuturism as one that undergoes a postcolonial reclamation of its own timelines, narratives, and spaces.
+Contemporarily, Kahiū has identified Africanfuturism as one that undergoes a postcolonial reclamation of its own timelines, narratives, and spaces.
 This becomes apparent in Pumzi, in which reclamation and reuse are shown to be authentically, inherently African practices.
 Pumzis celebration of an Afro-centric future criticizes Afro-pessimism.
-In Pumzi, Kahiu challenges the pessimistic representation of African realities and futures by using the aesthetics of Afrofutirism to demonstrate African-led creativity.
-Furthermore, in an interview with Variety, Kahiu says she enjoys the genre of sci-fi for its "flexibility" and "the ability to use metaphors to say a lot more challenging things about the politics or social climate in Africa."
+In Pumzi, Kahiū challenges the pessimistic representation of African realities and futures by using the aesthetics of Afrofutirism to demonstrate African-led creativity.
+Furthermore, in an interview with Variety, Kahiū says she enjoys the genre of sci-fi for its "flexibility" and "the ability to use metaphors to say a lot more challenging things about the politics or social climate in Africa."